trewto/bornocms/README.md

 Borno CMS
 ================
-Borno is an opensource content management system
+Borno is an open-source content management system

 Feature
 -------------